wasadigi/Teaching-HEIGVD-RES/examples/README.md

 **Keywords**: lecture 2, Node.js, io, TCP, server, single-thread, non-blocking, asynchronous, callback

 This example implements a simple TCP server, capable of servicing multiple servers with a single process and a single thread.
 Start it with the `node server.js` command.

+## Lecture 3: UDP Programming

+### 09-Thermometers

+**Keywords**: lecture 3, Node.js, UDP, client, server

+This example demonstrates a simple client-server application implemented in Node.js, which implements a simple protocol.
+Two scripts are provided (a third one defines constants for the protocol).
+Running the station.js scripts will simulate a *data collection station* that joins a multicast group and listens for UDP datagrams.
+Running the thermometer.js script will simulate a *smart thermometer* that publishes a tempurature measurement on a periodic basis.
+Try to run several thermometers in parallel and observe that the measures are received and reported by the data collection station.